 What was discussed between them remains a secret to this day.

-While Alert: For The Times is composed of many years of research, it does chronicle many facts of information—this includes the various aspects of the Third Secret of Fatima, the true story of Fatima priest Rev. Nicholas Gruner (R.I.P.) and the coincidental meteoric rise of Mr. Art Bell (R.I.P.)—yet, this is not a biography on Bell.
+While Alert: For The Times is composed of many years of research, it does chronicle many facts of information not found elsewhere—this includes the various aspects of the Third Secret of Fatima, the true story of Fatima priest Rev. Nicholas Gruner (R.I.P. below on your right) and the coincidental meteoric rise of Mr. Art Bell (R.I.P.)—however, this is not a biography on Bell.
 As Joe Friday of Dragnet would say, “Just the facts, ma’am.
 Just the facts.”

 Your information is protected by